jlizier/netinf_tutorial/README.md

 A Java runtime (JRE) installation, so that python's jpype1 can call it, and to run the AutoAnalyser from JIDT to generate Java code.

+## Licences:

+This repo is distributed under GPLv3.

+It redistributes the jar file from my [JIDT](https://github.com/jlizier/jidt) project under GPLv3.

 ## Instances:

 This tutorial has been run at: